 What is Test-Driven Development?

 Test-Driven Development (TDD) is a methodology in software development that focuses on an iterative development cycle where the emphasis is placed on writing test cases before the actual feature or function is written.
-TDD utilizes repetition of a short development cycle.
+TDD utilizes repetition of short development cycles.
 It combines building and testing.
-This process not only helps ensure correctness of the code—but also helps to indirectly evolve the design and architecture of the project at hand.
+This process not only helps ensure correctness of the code -- but also helps to indirectly evolve the design and architecture of the project at hand.

 TDD usually follows the "Red-Green-Refactor" cycle: